Financial Aid and Scholarships

 Financial aid programs available for eligible graduate students include: Federal and State Work-Study; Texas Public Education Grants (TPEG); UTSA Grants; William D. Ford Federal Direct Loans; Graduate PLUS Loans; Alternative Loans; and various scholarships.

-Financial aid programs available for eligible online students include Federal and State funding only.
+Financial aid programs available for eligible online campus students include Federal and TEXAS Grant funding only.

 Students who are awarded work-study can access a list of work-study employment opportunities sorted by office or academic department on the Handshake website maintained by the University Career Center.